 At Loyola, we understand that among the concerns that students encounter, alcohol and other drugs, abuse of prescription medications, and living within a diverse and inclusive community are of paramount interest to our students and families.
 Therefore, Loyola University Maryland, along with many leading colleges and universities throughout the country, offer an interactive, evidence-based, and relevant approach to educating our students.
-To that end, all incoming students are required to complete approximately three hours of online training, which includes the following components:
+To that end, all incoming students are required to complete approximately four hours of online training, which includes the following components:

 - AlcoholEdu (1.5-2 hours): Designed for first-year students, AlcoholEdu is an engaging, online, harm-reduction program that applies the latest evidence-based prevention methods to inspire students to make healthy decisions about alcohol and other drugs.